mrymSharaf/to-do-list/README.md

      <input type="checkbox" name="completed" <%= task.completed ? 'checked' : '' %> onchange="this.form.submit()" />
 </form>
 ```
-This approach kept my code clean and ensured that toggling tasks felt consistent everywhere in the app.
+This approach kept my code clean and ensured that toggling tasks felt consistent everywhere in the website.

 ---